 So many travel choices open up when you’ve only got yourself to answer to.
 With no-one else’s quirky habits and irrational fears to take into consideration, you are free to choose on a whim and travel exactly as you please.

 What is overlooked are the annoying downsides of travelling solo.
-From safety considerations, to the extra cost of transfers and private guides as well as the dreaded single supplements…
+From safety considerations, to the extra cost of transfers and private guides.
+As well as the dreaded single supplements…

-This gives a candid low-down on the best ways to travel and also showcases some possible safaris which you might like to consider.
+This article gives a candid low-down on the best ways to travel and also showcases some possible safaris which you might like to consider.

 Solo Travel in South Africa

 There’s no reason not to travel around South Africa independently, but we reckon that the driving distances make a pure self-drive slightly daunting for most people.
 (Though it could be an option for a few days?)

 That leaves other modes of transport.
 Unfortunately, there is surprisingly little choice in group tours, though some of the tours along the Garden Route have guaranteed departures which single people can join.
 But you are unlikely to be able to get to the more remote or unique areas without paying a heavy price for a private tour or transfer.

 The answer may be to join some scheduled tours in Cape Town or take a multi-day tour along the Garden Route.
 Then add a safari which is a convivial activity by its very nature?